Yohimbe is the name of the bark of a tall evergreen tree

 300 mg.
 Is a 9mg. dose of yohimbine the right amount to be effective without bad

-A. Actually, since I wrote my book, I have revised my thoughts and would say that the right amount of yohimbe, combined with other sex herbs, is preferable to me than Viagra alone.
+A. The right amount of yohimbe, combined with other sex herbs, is preferable to me than Viagra alone.
 I find Passion Rx with yohimbe to be such a combination.
 The drawback to yohimbe use is that it does have a narrow range of effectiveness versus side effects.
 At lease yohimbe does not cause the potential blindness that Viagra can sometimes cause.
-Each person has a different dosage that works for them, so I would suggest starting with very low doses of yohimbe and gradually increasing to find the ideal amount.
-Yohimbe is not indicated for those with heart problems.
+However Viagra works much better and quicker in terms of blood flow to penis and immediate erection.

 Q. I saw a flyer in a health food store regarding